conda-forge/conda-forge.github.io/blog/2025-04-11-ten-years-of-conda-forge.md

 Today, 2025-04-11, marks the 10th anniversary of the conda-forge community.

-Join us in our Zulip instance and share how you got involved with conda-forge, how this community has helped you, or just to show appreciation to the thousands of volunteers that make this effort possible!
+Join us in [this Zulip thread](https://conda-forge.zulipchat.com/#narrow/channel/457337-general/topic/10.20years.20of.20conda-forge/with/511579313) and share how you got involved with conda-forge, how this community has helped you, or just to show appreciation to the thousands of volunteers that make this effort possible!